rutherford-nj/www.rutherfordboronj.com/covid-information.md

 - [The Rutherford Public Library](https://www.rutherfordlibrary.org/)

+- The following Rutherford recreational areas and playgrounds: Kidspot, Katie’s Corner, Tryon Field, Wall Field and all public bathrooms.

-**In addition, effective immediately, the following events and meetings have been cancelled:**
+**In addition the following events and meetings have been cancelled:**

 - All recreation sponsored games, practices, activities and events